DanielMoscoso/100day_challenge/Readme.txt

 		 left is to clear the screen, and add the artwork.
 		-The function to clear the screen is added, and the artwork is also added.
 		-Works exactly as the professor, but it is very messy.
+		-Cleaner version: much better way of organizing the functions.
 ===============================================================================